homestar92/ring-lardner-transcriptions/The Spinning Wheel.md

 So Joe told the boss and the boss was madder than hades, the more so because Macomber’s supposed to be stoop-shouldered from holding up them brains of his.

-“T’ll give him an earful,” he told Joe.
+“I’ll give him an earful,” he told Joe.

 “Go as far as you like,” said Joe, “but get the thousand he owes us first.”